-How Can an FM Purchase and Install the Products?
+How Can a Facilities Manager Purchase and Install the Products?

-The AVDH-1 and AVDH-2 is available in LDS e-Market.
+The AVDH-1 and AVDH-2 are available in the eMarket.

-Any installation of the AVDH products must be coordinated by the FM.
+Any installation of the AVDH products must be coordinated by the facilities manager (FM).
 Stakes should never undertake this effort on their own, as it represents a permanent building modification.

 FMs should follow this process: